Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

    2. DataProcessing.ipynb - ~5 minutes
    3. ModelTuning.ipynb - ~25 minutes (due to hyperparameter tuning)
    4. FinalSubmission.ipynb - ~10 seconds

-## OVERVIEW
-Advances in machine learning and artificial intelligence offer the potential to significantly improve cropland and land cover classification by leveraging time-series satellite imagery.
-This challenge focuses on arid and semi-arid regions, where the primary difficulty lies in distinguishing cropland from pastures and steppe land.
-Participants are tasked with designing and evaluating methods for cropland mapping in two test regions:
-   -Fergana, Uzbekistan – a densely cultivated region with complex irrigation patterns.
-   -Orenburg, Russia – a semi-arid landscape where cropland is interspersed with steppe and pasture.

-## OBJECTIVES
- 1. Accuracy: Develop robust models that improve cropland classification compared to existing global products.

- 2. Cost-effectiveness: Design methods that balance performance with computational efficiency and scalability.

- 3. Regional Adaptability: Tackle the unique challenges of arid and semi-arid landscapes where cropland is hard to distinguish from pastures and steppe.

- 4. Global Impact: Contribute to better agricultural monitoring and food security by enhancing global cropland mapping initiatives.

 ## ETL PROCESS
 ** Assumptions**